Learning Hierarchical Discrete Linguistic Units from Visually-Grounded Speech: Data and Models

 \subsection{Codebook Learning Schedules}

 We include multiple VQ layers in the ResDAVEnet-VQ model, each of which can be independently enabled or bypassed without changing the rest of the architecture configuration.
-A model can be warm-started by copying the weights from another trained model that has fewer VQ layers enabled, and randomly initializing the codebook of the newly activated VQ layer(s).
+When all model weights, including the VQ codebooks, are trained jointly in a single training run we call this a ``cold-start'' model.
+Alternatively, a model can be ``warm-started'' by copying the weights from another trained model that has fewer (or no) VQ layers enabled, and randomly initializing the codebook of the newly activated VQ layer(s).
 This gives rise to the questions of how many quantizers should be used and in what order they should be enabled.
-It is unclear whether models with same VQ layers activated would learn the same representation at each layer regardless of the training curriculum.
+It is unclear whether models with the same VQ layers activated would learn the same representation at each layer regardless of the training curriculum.
 Let $A_m$ denote a subset of all VQ layers, and $A_{m-1} \subset A_m$.
 We use ``$A_1 \rightarrow ... \rightarrow A_M$'' to denote a model that is obtained by sequentially training models ``$A_1 \rightarrow ... \rightarrow A_m$'' initialized from ``$A_1 \rightarrow ... \rightarrow A_{m-1}$'', where the model $A_1$ is initialized from scratch, and the final model would have VQ layers in $A_M$ activated.
 For instance, a model initialized from scratch with no VQ layers enabled is denoted as ``$\varnothing$'', and a model initialized with that and with both layers enabled is denoted as ``$\varnothing \rightarrow \{2, 3\}$''.